 - 1/4 cup caramel sauce (or 1/4 cup melted caramel candies)

 - 2 large eggs

-- Stir together sugar, eggs, vanilla extract and salt; pour into caramel mixture blending thoroughly.
+Stir together sugar, eggs, vanilla extract and salt; pour into caramel mixture blending thoroughly.
 Stir in pecans and pour into prepared pie crust.
 Arrange the sliced apples on top of the pecan mixture.

 Bake pie at 400 degrees for 10 minutes.
-Reduce heat to 350 and bake 30-04 more minutes, shielding edges of crust with aluminum foil or a pie shield to prevent excessive browning.
+Reduce heat to 350 and bake 30-40 more minutes, shielding edges of crust with aluminum foil or a pie shield to prevent excessive browning if necessary.
 Bake until apples are tender and pie is bubbly.
 Allow to cool on a wire rack for at least 10 minutes to fully set.
 Serve warm.

 Ooey gooey, sweet caramel deliciousness.
 Top with a bit of whipped cream to balance out all the sweetness and you’re in for a treat.
 If you’re feeling really indulgent serve it warm alongside a scoop of ice cream.

 Each bite includes a tender apple, a bit of pecans, and a touch of sweetness encased in a flakey crust.